azsk/AzTS-docs/01-Setup and Getting started/README.md

 ![ProcessorWebjobs](../Images/12_TSS_Processor_WebJobs.png)

+> **Note:** Functions ATS_1_MGTreeProcessor and ATS_4_PolicyDefinitionProcessor are kept as disabled for now.

 |Function Name|Description|
 |----|----|
-|ATS_1_SubscriptionInvProcessor| Responsible to fetch details about all the subscriptions that has been granted access as Reader using central MI.
+|ATS_2_SubscriptionInvProcessor| Responsible to fetch details about all the subscriptions that has been granted access as Reader using central MI.
 All these subscriptions will be fetched by the job and persisted into LA.
 These subscriptions are scanned automatically by the consecutive jobs.
-|ATS_2_BaselineControlsInvProcessor| Responsible to push baseline controls metadata to LA and storage account
+|ATS_3_BaselineControlsInvProcessor| Responsible to push baseline controls metadata to LA and storage account
-|ATS_3_SubscriptionRBACProcessor| Collects RBAC details of subscription to be scanned.
+|ATS_5_SubscriptionRBACProcessor| Collects RBAC details of subscription to be scanned.
 RBAC collected used to scan the control like "Azure_Subscription_AuthZ_Dont_Use_NonAD_Identities"
-|ATS_4_WorkItemScheduler|  Responsible to queue up subscriptions as workitems for scanning.
+|ATS_6_WorkItemScheduler|  Responsible to queue up subscriptions as workitems for scanning.
 It also reconciles the errored subscriptions through retries in the end.
 By default it would retry to scan for 5 times for each error subscription.
 IF there is nothing to process for the day, it would simply ignore the run.

  **ii) WorkItemProcessor Functions:**